lytedev/ranch-talk/readme.md

 [🖥️ Upstream][upstream] • [🐙 GitHub Mirror][github]

-I was asked to give a 5-15 minute talk on [Ranch][ranch], a TCP socket acceptor pool, to show how OTP constructs are used in the real world and expose some of [Phoenix's][phoenix] underpinnings.
+I was asked to give a 5-15 minute talk on [Ranch][ranch], a TCP socket acceptor pool writter in Erlang, to show how OTP constructs are used in the real world and expose some of [Elixir's Phoenix's][phoenix] underpinnings.
 This [Livebook][livebook] contains my code and notes for that talk.

 Thanks to [Divvy][divvy] for inviting me to give this talk.